thetillhoff/temingo/README.md

 ## Usage
 ```
 temingo
 temingo init // Generates a sample project in the current folder.
 Only starts writing files if the input directory doesn't exist yet.
-Supports all flags except `-w`.
+Supports all flags except `--watch`.
 ```

 ```